jessebyun/azure-network-protocols/README.md

 <img src="https://imgur.com/9jXXG5S.png" height="80%" width="80%" alt="allow_icmp"/>
 </p>
 <p>
 We are going to go back into Azure portal and allow VM2’s NSG to allow ICMP traffic again.
-We can see the replies coming back in from Wireshark and PowerShell.
+We can see the replies coming back in reflected in Wireshark and PowerShell.
 </p>
 <br />
 <br />